thomas-neitmann/thomas-adventuRe/content/posts/2020-03-21-getting-r-to-print-english-error-messages.markdown

 images: ~
 ---

-If you live in a non-English locale such as I do, you'll likely receive error messages in your locale language when things go wrong in `R`.
+If you live in a non-English locale---such as I do---you'll likely receive error messages in your locale language when things go wrong in `R`.

 ```r